ItsZyad/dClasses/README.md

     As soon as I'm confident that there won't be any changes to dClasses API-side, I will remove this notice.

+3. There is currently a quirk in dClasses which can cause two methods with the same name but different access modifiers to be registered as two different methods.
+This is a known bug and I'll work on it whenever I'm free.
+It is not recommended to build any important scripts on top of this ""feature"".
+If you do so, know that it can and will be patched out eventually.

 # Beginner's Guide

 *Note: This guide will assume that you are familiar with at least the basic terminology surrounding OOP.
 If you have no idea how OOP works in regular programming languages and the design patterns surrounding it, then I recommend reading/watching a short tutorial on that (Like W3 Schools' Java or Python OOP guides which you can find [\[Here\]](https://www.w3schools.com/java/java_oop.asp) and [\[Here\]](https://www.w3schools.com/python/python_classes.asp) respectively).*